-Because they hit the sweet spot between requiring very little initial investment while being a bit more entertaining than some of the other type of magic tricks which similarly rely on little to no additional props, magic card tricks are often at the top of every magician’s toolkit.
-Many magicians have made an entire career off of little more than magic card tricks, including numerous magicians who perform on television programs.
+Because they hit the sweet spot between requiring very little initial investment while being a bit more entertaining than some of the other types of magic tricks, which similarly rely on little to no additional props, magic card tricks are often at the top of every magician’s toolkit.
+Many magicians have made an entire career off little more than magic card tricks, including numerous magicians who perform on television programs.

 Tricks For Every Day

 Of course, the quality of your performance is directly tied to the quality of your tricks.
 In this regard, it can help to have a wealth of tricks available depending on how the audience responds.
 Whether at a party, work, or the club, having the right card trick can break the ice and quickly make you popular.
 That is why, even though this magic card trick kit does not even contain a deck of cards, we consider it to be the best magic card trick learning DVD we saw.

 This magic learning DVD also provides tricks for every level, though most tricks are meant for beginner level magicians.